davigmacode/animated_repeatable/README.md

   * `curve`: The animation curve that controls the easing of the animation.
   * `delay`: Delay before the animation starts.
   * `duration`: Animation duration for each direction (forward and backward if applicable).
+  * `reverseTransition`: The transition applied for the backward direction (in mirroring).
+  * `reverseCurve`: The curve to use in the backward direction (in mirroring effect).
-  * `backwardDelay`: Delay before starting the backward animation (in mirroring effect)
+  * `reverseDelay`: Delay before starting the backward animation (in mirroring effect)
-  * `backwardDuration`: Optional duration for the backward animation (mirroring effect)
+  * `reverseDuration`: Optional duration for the backward animation (mirroring effect)
 * Triggers callbacks at various animation lifecycle stages:
   * `onStart`: Called only once at the very beginning of the first animation play-through.
   * `onPause`: Called whenever the animation is paused.